 “Hello America, yes it’s me, I made fun of the former press secretary, and you know how they say ‘be careful what you wish for’ or ‘you reap what you sow’, I don’t know, anyway, here I am!
 I am here to serve as your press secretary for as long as you will have me.
 That’s right, if you do not like the work I am doing, let us know and the people have the power to keep me here as your press secretary or vote via petition to replace me.
 I am not kidding, President Green has a list of TV personalities and comedians lined up just in case you fire me.
 Okay, on to business.

 Welcome journalists, correspondents and members of the White House Press Corps.
 This first White House briefing today is going to be a little different as is President Green’s style.
 All have been given a memo about what to expect, it’s a public memo posted on White House dot gov slash White House Press Corps.
-Anybody interested may read it and follow along, sorta like the bulletin with the list of songs they hand out before church service or a programme for a theater performance.”
+Anybody interested may read it and follow along, sorta like the bulletin with the list of songs they hand out before church service or a program for a theater performance.”
 The comedy host smile-grimaced and took a sip from her official White House Press Secretary Mug.
 Muffled laughter came from the packed room.
 “Yes, look at that, I have my own official mug with a seal and my name on it, it came with the job, so even if you fire me after today, I can keep my mug as a souvenir.”
 The grimace half of her smile had faded, replaced by a confident twinkle in her eyes and a genuine smile.

 “President Green’s goal for the press is to once again serve as the eyes and ears for the American people, no more enemy of the people or fake-news and!”
 She held up her index finger pointing up at the sky as she said. “we will sincerely endeavor not to lie.